JoshCheek/ruby_slippers_for_the_cobblers_children/frontend/experiments/elm/Readme.md

-              they seem to kick off independently of your code, and you have to give them mailboxes to tell them how to communicate back to it When you give a signal of tasks, the events kick off the port independently Mailboxes - An address and mailbox.
+              they seem to kick off independently of your code, and you have to give them mailboxes to tell them how to communicate back to it When you give a signal of tasks, the events kick off the port independently Mailboxes - An address and signal.
               Still not really comfortable with addresses.
               The address allows it to be the recipient of a message (send mailbox.address someValue) When this gets a message sent to it, it kicks off the signal